Harry Potter: Wizards Unite mashes up J.K. Rowling's world and Pokemon Go

 5G and foldable phones go big at MWC 2019: With international intrigue and a 5G coming-out party, this show doesn’t need the boost of a Samsung event.

-Discuss: Harry Potter: Wizards Unite mashes up J.K.
-Rowling's world and Pokemon Go
+Discuss: Harry Potter: Wizards Unite mixes Pokemon Go with a mobile mystery, but release date remains hidden

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.